blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 Power efficiency matters for a solar-trickle-charged deployment.
 Three levers are pulled:

-1. **Host off between samples.** `NotePayloadSaveAndSleep` serializes the `PersistState` struct into Notecard flash, then issues a `card.attn` sleep command that cuts host power via the Notecarrier CX's ATTN-gated regulator.
+1. **Host off between samples.** `NotePayloadSaveAndSleep` serializes the `PersistState` struct into Notecard flash, then issues a `card.attn` sleep command.
+With the `ATTN → EN` jumper described in §4 in place, the Notecard's `ATTN` line drives the Notecarrier CX `EN` input low, collapsing the host 3.3 V rail and powering the Cygnet off.
 The host consumes essentially zero current between wakes.
 On wake, `NotePayloadRetrieveAfterSleep` rehydrates the struct.

 2. **Gyroscope shut down.** `sox.setGyroDataRate(LSM6DS_RATE_SHUTDOWN)` turns off the gyroscope immediately after init — it's not needed for this application and saves ~0.5 mA during the 2-second sampling window.